Converg3nce/matic-docs/docs/develop/truffle.md

 To verify that Truffle is installed properly, type **`truffle version`** on a terminal.
 If you see an error, make sure that your npm modules are added to your path.

-We also will be using [Ganache](https://www.trufflesuite.com/ganache), a personal blockchain for Ethereum development you can use to deploy contracts, develop applications, and run tests.
-You can download Ganache by navigating to [http://truffleframework.com/ganache](http://truffleframework.com/ganache) and clicking the "Download" button.

-> If you're new to Truffle then please follow the `getting-started` by truffle, To setup the truffle environment.
+> If you're new to Truffle then please follow the [Getting Started](https://www.trufflesuite.com/docs/truffle/quickstart) by truffle, To setup the truffle environment.

 ## **truffle-config**